Esri/i3s-spec/README.md

 -   Validator rule files for each profile

 The structure of this specification is as follows:
-- Format: Full logical format specification, including  physical format specification for packaged i3s caches (*.i3p)
+- Format: Full logical format specification, including  physical format specification for Scene Packages (*.spk)
 - Profiles: Subsets the full format specification for different data structures:
     - Features (Meshes, Points, Lines, Polygons)
 	- Meshpyramids